Electricity Rates for Every State in The U.S.

 Hover over a state to see the average rate and percent change in energy pricing.

-Average Electricity Rate in Each States
+Average Electricity Rate in Each State

 This chart shows the average kWh price for each state.
 Rates updated daily.